Saint Raymond of Peñafort Parish Church (Mangatarem)

-The Saint Raymond of Peñafort Parish Church, also known as the Mangatarem Church, is a Roman Catholic church located in the municipality of Mangatarem in Pangasinan, the Philippines.
+Saint Raymond of Peñafort Parish Church, commonly known as Mangatarem Church, is a Roman Catholic church located in the municipality of Mangatarem in Pangasinan, the Philippines.
+It is under the jurisdiction of the Diocese of Alaminos.
 It was first established as a visita of San Carlos and became an independent parish in 1835.
 The Dominicans accepted the administration of Mangatarem in 1837.